mikeeq/ansible-ops-workstation/README.md

     systemctl isolate multi-user.target
     # to revert back to graphical
     systemctl isolate graphical.target

+    # If there are some issues with booting to graphical environment, i.e.: with API mismatch error, execute `dracut -f` to rebuild initramfs with newer version of driver
+    # dmesg|grep -i nvrm -A3
+    # [  113.647054] NVRM: API mismatch: the client has the version 460.91.03, but
+    #                NVRM: this kernel module has the version 390.144.
+Please
+    #                NVRM: make sure that this kernel module and all NVIDIA driver
+    #                NVRM: components have the same version.
+    dracut -f
     ```

 12. To fix purple'ish screen, enable OC and Fan control (I recommend to use GreenWithEnvy - gwe (installed using flatpak)) apply those changes to `/etc/X11/xorg.conf`: